RSDKModding/RSDKv3-Decompilation/README.md

 * Native Windows x64 version, as well as an x86 version.

 # Advantages over the Mobile versions of Sonic CD
-* The rendering backend is based off the PC version by default, so palettes are fully supported (Tidal Tempest water in particular)
+* The rendering backend is based off the PC version by default, so palettes are fully supported (Tidal Tempest water in particular).

 # Additional Tweaks
 * Added a built in mod loader and API, allowing to easily create and play mods with features such as save file redirection and XML GameConfig data.